JBDuler/mac-dev-setup/README.md

 brew tap homebrew/services
 ```

-After installing a service (for example a database), it should automatically add itself to Hombrew Services.
+After installing a service (for example a database), it should automatically add itself to Homebrew Services.
 If not, you can add it manually with:

 ```
 brew services <formula>